timoweaver/blog/_posts/2020-04-21-leuchtturm1917-plain-journal-review.markdown

 But it's just a little too see through for my liking.
 It honestly becomes distracting, and even if I only use one of the sheet sides, that reduces this book to 124 pages, so I might as well just use the 104 page Moleskine Sketchbook at that point and use whatever pen and ink or media I want, whenever I want (within reason, I'm going to do a review of the Large soon to to complement my [A4 XL Moleskine Review](/review/2018/05/30/moleskine-art-plus-sketchbook-a4-review.html) I did a while back).

 I'll continue using this book, but there are a lot of compromises.
 This is a perfectly fine "getting shit done", rough and tumble sketchbook, but if the paper was just a little thicker it'd be easier to recommend.
-This is getting close to that idea I had earlier about a book where it's easier to just "sketch", but I want to be able to enjoy those sketches later without a 35% opacity drawing coming through from the other side.
+This is getting close to that idea I had earlier about a book where it's easier to just "sketch", and I feel like I'm loosening up because of it.
+I just wish I was able to enjoy those sketches later without a 35% opacity drawing coming through from the other side.
 I'm gonna give the **LEUCHTTURM1917 A5 Plain Journal** 3 out of 5 Zaffino Crazy Face Franks.

 ![3 out of 5 Stars](/assets/img/blog-images/zaffino-scale-3-star.jpg){: .half-width .mb-2}